Transfer news: Scottish Premiership January transfer window 2023 - ins and outs

-Keep up to date with all the latest news with the Transfer Centre blog on Sky Sports website and app, and on Sky Sports News, across the whole of the transfer window; January transfer window closes in Scotland at midnight on January 31
+Keep up to date with all the latest news with the Transfer Centre blog on Sky Sports website and app, and on Sky Sports News; watch the best of the Scottish Premiership action on Sky Sports Football, plus free highlights on the Sky Sports website and app

 Fees include potential add-ons.